Exploring Scottish Borders history

 You can walk to the Gothic folly of Hundy Mundy from your cottage at Burnbrae in just under 3 miles.
 We're happy to give you directions.

 Drive to Hume village and park in the small car park at Hume Castle to walk up to the castle for superb views.
 Then - if tyou're feeling fit - exit the car park on foot and walk either right or left to take a path down the hill, where you can do a circuit round and back up (fairly strenuous) to the castle.
 Takes about 1-1.5 hours.
-Ask us for more details, it's a walk we do most weeks.
+Ask us for more details.

-If you visit the Wallace Statue , combine it with a visit to nearby Dryburgh Abbey and go for coffee or one of the delicious Afternoon Teas (around £15 for two) at the Dryburgh Abbey Hotel, then stroll it off across the suspension bridge - built in 1817 and claimed to be the first chain bridge in Britain - over the River Tweed and along its banks.
+If you visit the Wallace Statue , combine it with a visit to nearby Dryburgh Abbey and go for coffee or one of the delicious Afternoon Teas at the Dryburgh Abbey Hotel, then stroll it off across the suspension bridge - built in 1817 and claimed to be the first chain bridge in Britain - over the River Tweed and along its banks.